-'''
+@Component({

+selector: 'ns-root',

 imports: [],

 templateUrl: './app.component.html',

 styleUrl: './app.component.css'

+'''

+'''

 })

 export class AppComponent {

 title = 'ponyracer';

 }

 '''

-The standalone: true property is what makes our component standalone.
+Our component is standalone (the standalone: true property is by default since Angular v19).
 This means that the component doesn't need to be declared in an Angular module in order to be usable.

-The other property, imports: [] is not always strictly required.
+The property imports: [] is not always strictly required.
 Its goal is to tell Angular which other components, pipes and directives can be used inside the template of our component.
 Most of the components that we create use pipes and directives provided by Angular.
 These very commonly used pipes and directives are declared in an Angular module named CommonModule.
 Using imports: [CommonModule] in the configuration of our component thus makes it possible to use them all in its template, or you can explicitly import only the ones you need.